embulk/embulk/docs/eeps/draft-maven-style-plugins.md

 Many users have managed their RubyGems-style plugin installation sets with Bundler.
 They would want similar tooling for Maven-style plugins.

 There can be various possibilities for such toolings.
 One possibility is another Gradle plugin to download and install Maven-style plugins into the configured plugin installation directory.
-Such a tooling may also configure Embulk System Properties for specific Maven-style plugin versions.
+Such tooling may also configure Embulk System Properties for specific Maven-style plugin versions.

 Copyright / License
 ====================